HTML and/or PDF files in the folder proplist-ams

 2. School Mathematics and National Science Policy: Last rev: 01/09/1999: Proposal for a UC/DC seminar and interaction with the American Mathematical Society UC-DC.pdf

-4. The Uneasy Relation Between Referees and Editors, Response to a letter of Professor Aczel, (both to appear October 2007 AMS Notices; I give a URL to it in this response).
+4. The Uneasy Relation Between Referees and Editors, October 2007 Notices of the AMS, Vol. 54 (2007), No. 10.
+I give a URL to Aczel's response.
 He wrote in regard to "Should Journals compensate Referees?," May 2007 Notices of the AMS.
-Professor Aczel gives me a chance to respond to a piece of received wisdom that affects the part of the community that cares about journals and getting your papers into them.
+That gave me a chance to respond to a piece of received wisdom that affects the part of the community that cares about journals and getting your papers into them.
 In his letter he says, "I was always told and was convinced when actively editing journals that the authors, not the referees, are ultimately responsible for errors." aczel-smallresp.html